 Oxford is a medium-sized city located in the state of Ohio.
 With a population of 23,110 people and six constituent neighborhoods, Oxford is the 77th largest community in Ohio.

-Oxford is a decidedly white-collar city, with fully 90.71% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Oxford is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Oxford who work in food service (18.84%), teaching (14.25%), and office and administrative support (13.10%).
+Oxford is a decidedly white-collar city, with fully 90.79% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Oxford is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Oxford who work in teaching (16.64%), food service (13.63%), and office and administrative support (13.53%).

 Oxford is also a major college town with a large number of people who are 18 years or older and attending college.
 As is often the case in college towns, the many students that live in Oxford have a strong influence on the local culture and entertainment scene, which may seem dormant by comparison in the summer months when much of the student population is away.
 In the fall, the return of students has a reinvigorating effect on the community.
 Because colleges are lasting institutions, they have a stabilizing effect on the economy by providing direct local benefits such as jobs for faculty and staff and spending by students.
 Oxford’s economy is one such example of this.

 The most common language spoken in Oxford is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Polish.